eecs280staff/tutorials/docs/setup_emacs.md

 The out-of-the-box Emacs configuration is terrible.
 Some users start with *Spacemacs* or *Doom Emacs*, which are just Emacs shipped with a bunch of customizations.
 Many of these users later graduate to vanilla Emacs with their own customizations.
 Here's [awdeorio's init.el](https://github.com/awdeorio/dotfiles/blob/main/.emacs.d/init.el).

 ### Basic
-Edit `~/emacs.d/init.el` with Emacs.
+Edit `~/.emacs.d/init.el` with Emacs.
 Yours will probably be blank.
 ```console
 $ emacs ~/.emacs.d/init.el
 ```

 <img src="images/emacs015.png" width="512px" />

 Here are a few basic customizations that you might like.
-Paste with `C-y`
+Paste with `C-y`.
 ```elisp
 ;; Don't show a startup message
 (setq inhibit-startup-message t)